zeyveld/zeyveld.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a PhD candidate in Economics at Michigan State University, specializing in Industrial Organization and Applied Econometrics.
-My current research concerns consumer learning, demand estimation with micro data, and choice-set dependence.
+My current research concerns consumer learning, choice-set dependence, and food pantries.

 I will be joining <a href="https://www.bateswhite.com/">Bates White</a> as an Economist later this year.